djouallah/aemo_fabric/README.md

 -	Use data pipeline to schedule job, to control concurrency and timeout.

 -	Develop using starter pool, but for production use a single node to reduce capacity usage.

+-	 Direct don't like too many small files, optimize to get good performance

+-	 vacuum to remove old snapshots to reduce data storage.